Esri/OptimizeRasters/README.md

 OptimizeRasters
 ===============

-OptimizeRasters is a set of tools for accomplishing three tasks: converting raster data to optimized Tiled TIF or MRF files, moving data to cloud storage, and creating Raster Proxies.
+OptimizeRasters is a set of tools for accomplishing three tasks: converting raster data to optimized file formats, moving data to cloud storage, and creating raster proxies.
 The result is more efficient, scalable, and elastic data access with a lower storage cost.

 **Converting raster data to optimized formats**

-OptimizeRasters converts a variety of non-optimized raster formats into optimized Tiled TIF or MRF formats.
+OptimizeRasters converts a variety of non-optimized raster formats into optimized tiled TIFF, Cloud-Optimized GeoTIFF, or MRF formats.
 File conversion speeds up read performance in three ways.
 First, it improves the data structure, which makes data access and transfer (especially from cloud storage) more efficient.
 Second, it generates pyramids, which provides faster access to data at smaller scales.
 Third, it offers optional compression, which further reduces the amount of data stored and transmitted.

 **Moving data to cloud storage**

 As part of the data conversion process, OptimizeRasters can simultaneously transfer raster data to and from cloud (or enterprise) storage, speeding up the process of getting rasters into the cloud.
-OptimizeRasters supports both Amazon S3 and Microsoft Azure cloud storage services.
+OptimizeRasters supports Amazon S3, Microsoft Azure, and Google Cloud storage services.

-**Creating Raster Proxies**
+**Creating raster proxies**

-OptimizeRasters can also generate Raster Proxies to simplify access to raster data stored on cloud or network storage.
+OptimizeRasters can also generate raster proxies to simplify access to raster data stored on cloud or network storage.
-Raster Proxies are small files stored on local file systems that reference much larger raster data files stored remotely.
-A user can work efficiently with collections of small Raster Proxy files, which are accessed by ArcGIS like conventional raster files.
+Raster proxies are small files stored on local file systems that reference much larger raster data files stored remotely.
+A user can work efficiently with collections of small raster proxy files, which are accessed by ArcGIS like conventional raster files.
 At the same time, the application can access the large-volume, remotely stored raster data as needed.
-Raster Proxy files can also cache tiles read from the slower remote storage, speeding up access and reducing the need to access the same data multiple times.
+Raster proxy files can also cache tiles read from the slower remote storage, speeding up access and reducing the need to access the same data multiple times.

 ## Features
 * Streamlined data management